damlaio/toki-suno/lexicon.md

 Meanings and usage follow Toki Pona unless otherwise noted.
 Only the words listed here are part of the current Toki Suno lexicon.

 Grammatical role is not encoded lexically.
 It is determined by rendering, framing, pauses, and context (see `grammar.md`).
+**Note:** Special lexical frames (e.g. ala, seme, pimeja) are part of a word’s rendering and are distinct from grammatical role frames.

 ---